 Walking back from the village, my wallet was lost.
 (Does your wallet walk?)

-Walking back from the village, I lost my wallet.
+REVISED: Walking back from the village, I lost my wallet.
 (Your wallet doesn’t walk, but you do.)

-A misplaced modifier is a word or phrase that due to its placement mistakenly refers to the wrong word.
+A misplaced modifier is a word or phrase that, due to its placement, mistakenly refers to the wrong word.
 The modifier truly is misplaced.

-To correct a misplaced modifier, move it next to or near the word it modifies.
+To correct a misplaced modifier, move it next to or near the word it modifies:

 A fine athlete and student, the coach honored the captain of the tennis team.
 (The coach was not the fine athlete and student.)

-Marsh's evidence reinforces the view that the artist only intended the images for a local audience.
+Marsh reinforces the view that the artist only intended the images for a local audience.

-To fix a dangling modifier, add the missing word and place the modifier next to it.
+To fix a dangling modifier, add the missing word and place the modifier next to it:

 Acting on numerous complaints from students, a fox was found on campus.
 (The fox did not act on the complaint.)

 REVISED: Reading the original study reveals obvious flaws in Lee’s argument.

 Dangling modifiers go hand-in-hand with wordiness and passive voice.
 Correct one and you correct them all!